 The Athens Marathon is organized by SEGAS (hellenic amateur athletic association).
 The Athens Marathon is recognized by the Boston Marathon Association.

 All of our packages guarantee race entry, fee and processing.
 We provide you professional and personal assistance so that you can maximize your experience in Athens and the Athens Marathon within a hassle free environment; we offer several tour packages, one of which is certain to be right for your schedule, budget and travel preferences.
-If you are seeking race entry only, please visit www.athensclassicmarathon.gr , to register.
+If you are seeking race entry only, please visit Athens Marathon: The Authentic, to register.
 Their website is generally available sometime in March for registration; and the marathon committee caps the number of entries each year.

-The Athens Marathon will be held this year on November 13th, 2016.
-Starting time is 9:00 AM.
+The Athens Marathon is held on the second Sunday of November each year.
+The starting time is 9:00 AM.
 The Starting place is the battlefield of Marathon in the town of Marathon.
 The finish line is in Olympic Stadium in Athens.